cloud-elements/devportal/docs/elements/sageone/events.md

   ![Configure Polling JSON](/assets/img/elements/configure-polling2.gif)
 7. Click **Create Instance**.

 After successfully authenticating, we give you several options for next steps.
-[Make requests using the API docs](/docs/guides/elements/instances.html) associated with the instance, [map the instance to a common resource](/docs/guides/common-resources/mapping.html), or [use it in a formula template](/docs/guides/formulasC2/build-template.html).
+[Make requests using the API docs](https://docs.cloud-elements.com/home/view-element-api-docs) associated with the instance, [map the instance to a virtual data resource](https://docs.cloud-elements.com/home/common-object), or [use it in a formula template](https://docs.cloud-elements.com/home/formula-template).

 ### Configure Polling Through API